tehmoon/cmdlinebeat/README.md

 ## Configuration file

 ```
 cmdlinebeat.env:                # Global variable to pass to commands
+cmdlinebeat.max-running: uint16 # Max number of command to execute in parrallele
 cmdlinebeat.commands:
   - command: ls /      # Command you want to run in a shell.
     name: ls_slash_1_s # Name of you command